Long Service Leave FAQs

 A break in the workers service will not affect the continuity of service but does not count when calculating length of service in the following circumstances:

-• Made by the employer with the intention of avoiding any obligation imposed on the employer by the Act or by any obligation in relation to sick leave imposed on the employer by a State Instrument
+1. Made by the employer with the intention of avoiding any obligation imposed on the employer by the Long Service Leave Act 1955 or by any obligation in relation to sick leave imposed on the employer by a State industrial instrument

 Parental Leave for national system workers is provided for under Division 5 Part 2-2 and related provisions of the Fair Work Act 2009.
 These provisions are extended to non-national system employees under Section 744 of the Fair Work Act 2009.

-Example: If a worker was employed for 10 years and took 1 year of parental leave, the worker would need to work a further 12 months to take the 10 year entitlement.
+Example: If a worker was employed for 10 years and took a total of 20 months of parental leave, the worker would need to work a further 20 months to have served the 10 years necessary to accrue the long service leave entitlement.

-This assessment should refer to the circumstances and factors known by the worker and the employer during each of those periods of service.
+This assessment should refer to the circumstances and factors known by the worker and the employer during and at the time of each of those periods of service.

 Only periods of service with a substantial connection to NSW will count as service for the purposes of the Long Service Leave Act 1955.